Sen2Agri/Sen2Agri-System/FAQ.md

 [You can also disable the Landsat 8 download for specific sites.](#is-there-a-way-to-exclude-some-tiles-from-the-download)

+In version 1.8 the L8 download can be disabled from the Edit page of a site.

 ## How can I use products from a local `L1C` store like the IPT Cloud platform?

-Currently, this can be done by modifying the downloader command line and only works for Sentinel-2 products.
+In versions prior to version 1.8, this can be done by modifying the downloader command line and only works for Sentinel-2 products.
 You can use the following commands to see and edit the `systemd` downloader unit:

 ```bash
 systemctl cat sen2agri-sentinel-downloader